rednafi/digressions/_posts/python/2020-05-13-python-decorators.md

 ```

 Now what's going on there.
-The decorator `yell` has made the function `hello` confused about its identity.
+The decorator `yell` has made the function `hello` confused about its own identity.
 Instead of reporting its own name, it takes the identity of the inner function `wrapper`.
 This can be confusing while doing debugging.
 You can fix this using builtin `functools.wraps` decorator.
 This will make sure that the original identity of the decorated function stays preserved.

 ```python
 import functools